jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ### How to enter GST Past Documents

-#### Financial Start Period and System Conversation Date
+#### Financial Start Period and System Conversion Date

-1. Let's said the company GST reporting period is **Monthly**.
+1. Let's say the company GST reporting period is **Monthly**.
 Under the Tools | Options... set the following:- **Financial Start Period** : 01 Jan 2016
    **System Conversion Date** : 01 Feb 2016 (Cut-off Date for Opening Entry)

    :::note NOTE:

    It is not recommended to set the System Conversion Date fall within the quarterly GST reporting period.
-   Lets said the company GST reporting period is Quarterly.
+   Let's say the company GST reporting period is Quarterly.

                          GST effective date : 01 April 2015